dfranx/SHADERed/README.md

 # SHADERed

-SHADERed is a lightweight tool for creating and testing your **HLSL and GLSL shaders**.
+SHADERed is a lightweight tool for creating and testing **HLSL and GLSL shaders**.
 It is easy to use, open source and frequently updated with new features.
-SHADERed is great for fast shader development.
-Hit one key and see your new shader in action immediately.
-It currently only works on Windows (not tested on Wine).

-SHADERed has many **features** such as: rendering to multiple render textures simultaneously, loading WAVEFRONT (.obj) models, loading custom textures, custom themes, 'smart' predictions, geometry shaders, create your own shader input variables and pin them to a window to edit them easily, and many more great features...

-Feel free to contact me and suggest some missing feature you would like me to implement.
+It has many **features** that the competition is lacking.

 <img src="./Screenshots/IMG2.png"/>